-Heading into today, shares of the entertainment company had gained 5.27% over the past month, outpacing the Consumer Discretionary sector's gain of 0.28% and the S&P 500's gain of 0.64% in that time.
+Prior to today's trading, shares of the entertainment company had lost 1.81% over the past month.
+This has was narrower than the Consumer Discretionary sector's loss of 2.22% and lagged the S&P 500's loss of 0.61% in that time.

 Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
-On that day, DIS is projected to report earnings of $1.76 per share, which would represent a year-over-year decline of 5.88%.
-Our most recent consensus estimate is calling for quarterly revenue of $21.68 billion, up 42.39% from the year-ago period.
+This is expected to be November 7, 2019.
+On that day, DIS is projected to report earnings of $0.95 per share, which would represent a year-over-year decline of 35.81%.
+Meanwhile, our latest consensus estimate is calling for revenue of $19.03 billion, up 32.99% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for DIS.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.24% lower within the past month.
-DIS is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 4.78% lower.
+DIS is currently sporting a Zacks Rank of #5 (Strong Sell).

-Investors should also note that DIS has a PEG ratio of 3.78 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Media Conglomerates industry currently had an average PEG ratio of 2.39 as of yesterday's close.
+Investors should also note that DIS has a PEG ratio of 4.39 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Media Conglomerates was holding an average PEG ratio of 2.57 at yesterday's closing price.